mat-pr/led-arduino/README.md

 # led-arduino
-This code allow you to turn on several LEDs connected to an Arduino board by a Telegram bot.
+This code allows you to turn on several LEDs connected to an Arduino board by a Telegram bot.
 You have to upload on Arduino the file "Nanpy.ino" and create a Telegram bot thanks to BotFather.